jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

 The humanity of a civilized people disposes them to mitigate punishments whenever the crime fails to materialize.
 Barbarians, on the other hand, are not very inquisitive on the motives of crimes that never really take place.
 <!-- when no actual consequence has happened from any action. -->

-18 A person might resolve to commit a crime from passion or from bad influences.
+{{< s v="18" >}} A person might resolve to commit a crime from passion or from bad influences.
 But if an accident prevents him from doing so and if he has a conscience, he regards the failure as a great deliverance for the rest of his life.
 He thanks Heaven for=
 - saving him from the guilt he was just ready to plunge himself in
 - hindering him from living the rest of his life in horror, remorse, and repentance

 His hands might be innocent, but his heart is guilty for wanting to do the crime.
 The non-execution of this crime, however, greatly eases his conscience. <!-- Though he knows that its failure arose from no virtue in him. --> He still considers himself as less deserving of punishment.
 This good outcome reduces or removes all sense of guilt.
 Remembering how determined he was to commit the crime makes him regard his escape as more miraculous. <!-- For he still fancies that he has escaped. -->
 <!-- He looks back with terror on the danger to which his peace of mind was exposed, like when a person shudders at the thought of falling over a precipice. -->

-19 The second effect of this influence of outcome is to increase our sense of=
+{{< s v="19" >}} The second effect of this influence of outcome is to increase our sense of:
 - the merit of actions when they cause extraordinary pleasure<!-- , regardless of  beyond what is due to their intentions, . -->
 - the demerit of actions when they cause extraordinary pain